databricks-industry-solutions/context-graph-analytics/README.md

 4. Run the `bronze_sample.py` notebook to load the sample bronze tables
 5. Setup the DLT pipeline job for the edge extraction & aggregation pipelines using the `dlt_edges.sql` notebook.
 6. Run the DLT pipeline job.
-7. Open up the `investigation.py` notebook and follow the steps to run it.
+7. Open up the `analytics_02_investigation.py` notebook and follow the steps to run it.

-If you want to customize or further build on the solution accelerator, follow the following development and deployment guide.
+If you want to customize or further build on the solution accelerator, follow the development and deployment guide in the next section.

 ## Development & Deployment Guide